amit242/MedShop/README.md

 MedShop
 =======
-Create a Folder here and add the codes with the soln.
+Create a Folder here and add the codes with the solution